-Kusto is a service for storing and running interactive analytics over Big Data.
+Azure Data Explorer is a service for storing and running interactive analytics on big data.

-It is based on relational database management systems, supporting entities such as databases, tables, and columns, as well as providing complex analytics query operators (such as calculated columns, searching and filtering or rows, group by-aggregates, joins).
+It is based on relational database management systems, supporting entities such as databases, tables, and columns.
+Complex analytical queries are performed using the Kusto Query Language.
+Some query operators include calculated columns, searching and filtering or rows, group by-aggregates, and joins.

-Kusto offers excellent data ingestion and query performance by "sacrificing" the ability to perform in-place updates of individual rows and cross-table constraints/transactions.
-Therefore, it supplants, rather than replaces, traditional RDBMS systems for scenarios such as OLTP and data warehousing.
+The service offers excellent data ingestion and query performance by "sacrificing" the ability to perform in-place updates of individual rows and cross-table constraints/transactions.
+Therefore, it supplements, rather than replaces, traditional RDBMS systems for scenarios such as OLTP and data warehousing.

-As a Big Data service, Kusto handles structured, semi-structured (e.g. JSON-like nested types), and unstructured (free-text) data equally well.
+Structured, semi-structured (e.g. JSON-like nested types), and unstructured (free text) data are handled equally well.

-The main way for users to interact with Kusto is by using one of the many client tools available for Kusto.
-While SQL queries to Kusto are supported, the primary means of interaction with Kusto is through the use of the Kusto query language to send data queries, and through the use of control commands to manage Kusto entities, discover metadata, etc. Both queries and control commands are basically short textual "programs".
+The main way for users to interact with Kusto is by using one of the many available client tools.
+While SQL queries are supported, the primary means of interaction is through the use of the Kusto query language to send data queries, and through the use of control commands to manage entities, discover metadata, etc. Both queries and control commands are basically short textual "programs".

 Logs table have the value of the